kenjdavidson/kenjdavidson.content/page/colophon/implementation.md

 ---
 type: PageSection
 title: Implementation
-summary: Language, framework and deployment used for the website
+description: Language, framework and deployment used for the website
 order: 1
 ---